-Amaranth - a staple food of South America -the Aztecs used it in religious practices -this hearty little yellow grain is a complete protein and chock full of vitamins and minerals, including Vitamin C. It's quick to cook, (just add a lot of water), maintains a nutty crunch even when cooked, and can be easily added to any number of wheat containing recipes (except pilafs!)
-And it's gluten free!
+Amaranth.
+A staple food of South America -the Aztecs used it in religious practices, this hearty little yellow grain is a complete protein and chock full of vitamins and minerals, including Vitamin C. It's quick to cook, (just add a lot of water), maintains a nutty crunch even when cooked, and can be easily added to any number of wheat containing recipes (except pilafs!) and it's gluten-free!